canonical/data-integrator/README.md

 juju remove-relation data-integrator <application>
 ```

-> If you need to modify `database-name`, `topic-name`, `index-name`, `role-type`, `extra-user-roles` or `extra-group-roles` and the relation has been already established, you need to remove the relation changing the desired field, and relate the data-integrator with the application again.
+> If you need to modify `database-name`, `topic-name`, `index-name`, `role-type`, `extra-user-roles` or `extra-group-roles` and the relation has been already established, you need to remove the relation, change the desired fields, and then relate the data-integrator with the application again.

 #### Retrieve credentials